 2. Best Dyson upright vacuum cleaner: Dyson Ball Multi Floor 2

-A list of the best vacuum cleaners wouldn’t be complete without a Dyson model.
+A list of the best vacuum cleaners wouldn’t be complete without a Dyson vacuum.
 The brand’s vacuums have been in high demand for years because of their quality, cool design and, most importantly, powerful suction.

 Dyson stopped developing corded plug-in vacuums in 2018 to focus on cordless models.
 Yet even without the benefit of corded power, Dyson offers some of the very best upright vacuum cleaners, period.

 The Ball Multi Floor 2 isn’t the newest or priciest Dyson model, but it remains one of the most powerful upright vacuums out there, and it’s lighter than other Dyson uprights.
 The floor cleaning head self-adjusts to create the best possible seal across different floor types, resulting in near-perfect suction capacity.
 This vacuum can easily pick up small debris like sugar from any carpet or wooden floor crevice.

 As the name suggests, the Ball Multi Floor 2 features Dyson’s well-known ball-like design, a component near the machine’s cleaning head that allows for easy maneuverability and tight turns.
 The built-in flexible cleaning hose allows you to clean tight spaces, upholstery and even some ceilings.

 Although the Multi Floor 2’s suction power is impressive, many users complain that it creates such a strong seal over medium- and high-pile carpets that it's nearly impossible to push the vacuum around.
 So, although it's ideal for providing the deepest clean possible, the seal might actually hamper your cleaning session and tire you out if most rooms in your home have thick carpets.

 - Ball-like design for easy maneuverability

 - Built-in flexible cleaning hose for versatile use